top of page

 Myth 2: Women who have never been pregnant may not get a Mirena.

 Fact: Not having a previous pregnancy is not a contraindication for the Mirena.
-This may be a great option for many women, regardless of if you have been pregnant before.
+This may be a great option for many women, regardless of whether you have been pregnant before.

 Myth 3: The Mirena is not safe; many women have babies who are born with the Mirena in their hands.